karlmutch/duat/README.md

 The primary use case for git-watch is to be able to build CI/CD docker images from git repositories when commits occur.  git-watch meets an unaddressed need for an ad-hoc git client that can produce CI/CD docker images that can then feed into container centric CI/CD pipelines, all hosted within a single node Kubernetes deployment.

-This document describes by example the git-watch tool using a combination of github, docker registries, and finally keel.sh for downstream CI.
+This document describes by example the git-watch tool using a combination of git, docker registries, and finally keel.sh for downstream CI.

 ### audience